-For a list of household hazardous waste collection dates, backyard composting workshops, and information about buying a backyard compost bin, click here to read and/or print out a Rockingham-specific 2020 newsletter.
+For details about the household hazardous waste collection, backyard composting, and information about buying a backyard compost bin, click here to read and/or print out a Rockingham-specific 2021 newsletter.

 Purchase coupons at: Rockingham Town Clerk's office and at the Rockingham Transfer Station.
 Coupons are sold in half sheets (8 coupons) for $10.00 or full sheets (16 coupons) for $20.00.